Solaris 10 on the

 In general it works; but with a some issues:

-First, the sound works only for Gnome Desktop events; I did not get the
+First, the sound works only for Gnome Desktop events; I did not

 Gnome CD Player or xmcd to work until now.
-And second, you can not load
+And second, you can

 the OSS driver at system startup.
-Doing this crashes the Ferrari while
+Doing this crashes the Ferrari

 booting and corrupts the boot archive.